wp-plugins/tidio-live-chat/readme.txt

 * German (soon)
 * French (soon)

-If you're lacking support of your language, please contact us on contact [at] tidio.net
+If you're lacking support of your language, please contact us on contact[at]tidio.net or visit our website www.tidiochat.com

 Please note that Tidio Chat is free, after activating your plugin you will be signed to a 7 days trial period.
 After trial is finished you can downgrade your account to Free or still use the PRO account.
 [More information here](http://www.tidiochat.com/en/pricing "Live Chat Pricing").